emblab-westlake/FunGeneTyper/README.md

   -  Use the CPU to run programs.

 - `--gpu`:
-  -  Use the GPU to run the program.
+  -  Run the program using the GPU.
 This value determines which GPU is used to run the program.

 - `--adapter`:
-  -  Adapter used, default including `ARGs` and `VFs`.
+  -  Adapter, default including `ARGs` and `VFs`.

 - `--group`:
-  -  Perform group-level functional classification on protein sequences.
-If this parameter is not specified, group-level classification will not be performed.
+  -  Perform subtype-level functional classification on protein sequences.
+If this parameter is not specified, subtype-level classification will not be performed.